India's premier resume service

 Volunteering is, without a doubt, an excellent way for conscientious citizens to give back to their community.
 Not only does it help you to expand your social circle, but it also allows you to engage in altruistic activities you may be passionate about.

 In addition to the good works that come from donating time to a cause in need of service, volunteer opportunities can also give a huge boost to job-hunting efforts.
 Yes, it’s true!
-In fact, with some dedication and patience, you can transform a volunteer opportunity into part time and possibly even full-time employment.
+In fact, with some dedication and patience, you can transform a volunteer opportunity into part-time and possibly even full-time employment.

-Now, before we explore some of the ways that volunteering can lead to employment opportunities, let’s first look at how volunteering can help you grow as a professional and contribute to you becoming the type of person companies can’t wait to employ.
+Now, before we explore some of the ways that volunteering can lead to employment opportunities, let’s first look at how volunteering can help you grow as a professional and contribute to becoming the type of person companies can’t wait to employ.

 Advantages of Volunteering for a Professional

-It's a good idea to maintain a contact list of people you meet during your volunteer service.
-This can include board members, clients, suppliers, general staff and, in certain situations, possibly even customers you meet.
-Everyone is important as you never know who might lend a helping held when you need one during a job search
+It’s a good idea to maintain a contact list of people you meet during your volunteer service.
+This can include board members, clients, suppliers, general staff, and, in certain situations, possibly even customers you meet.
+Everyone is important as you never know who might lend a helping held when you need one during a job search.

-In some business sectors, your activity as a volunteer can bring a real uniqueness to your resume, especially when you are competing against many job seekers
+In some business sectors, your activity as a volunteer can bring a real uniqueness to your resume, especially when you are competing against many job seekers.

-Now that you know some of the key benefits of volunteering, you might be eager to know more volunteer opportunities.
+Now that you know some of the key benefits of volunteering, you might be eager to know more about volunteer opportunities.
 Let’s read about them in the next section.

 Volunteer Opportunities That Can Land You a Salaried Job

-There are many business sectors where you can work as a volunteer to not only to do your bit for society but help you become a better professional.
+There are many business sectors where you can work as a volunteer to not only do your bit for society but help become a better professional.
 Let’s take a look at some of the sectors where you can showcase and develop your skills as a volunteer.

 An integral part of the conservation movement, animal welfare projects let you closely observe and have contact with an array of wildlife species.
 There are many aspects of animal welfare, from helping species in the wild that are wounded or at risk to agencies that help with the rescue and placement of pets.
-Both of these can involve things like sheltering and feeding animals, providing walks and attention to abandoned or lost pets and cleaning shelters and pens.
+Both of these can involve things like sheltering and feeding animals, providing walks and attention to abandoned or lost pets, and cleaning shelters and pens.

 The availability of teaching opportunities can certainly depend on your areas of interest and necessary qualifications.
 Do you speak a second language fluently or have a degree in a certain field?
-You can find many places in need of your teaching services from early childhood education institution to local community centers.
+You can find many places in need of your teaching services from early childhood education institutions to local community centers.

 Accreditation or training is generally required to work as a medical volunteer.
 However, several organizations do offer on-the-job training.
 Volunteers can also opt for certain non-medical roles in a medical setting (such as administrative work).